"I don't feel safe!" Signal View community reacts to NYE fire

 An early morning fire left residents at the Signal View Apartments without a place to call home.

-It happened right off Mountain Creek Road around 1 am new year's eve.
+It happened right off Mountain Creek Road around 1:00AM New Year's Eve.

 The blaze impacted at least 20 people.